ABOUT THE DOJO NAME...

 We should all try to live up to the ethos of the dojo name.

 The term DOJO comes from Buddhism and means "A place to study" and originally referred to the platform the Buddha meditated on

 When entering or leaving a DOJO one should perform RITSU REI to the KAMIZA (Bow to the high side and location of the Banner) in order to help to mentally commit yourself to sincere training.
 It is most important to have appreciation for a place to practice kendo and people to practice with.

 We must always strive to maintain the cleanliness and neatness of the DOJO by taking care of our own belongings (e.g., shoes, clothes, DOGU) and helping to prepare the room and sweep clean the floor etc.

-At DO SHIN KEN YU KAI it is customary for anyone of YONDAN (4th DAN) or above to be invited to sit at the teacher’s side of the dojo (But please wait to be invited).
+At DO SHIN KEN YU KAI it is customary for anyone of GODAN (5th DAN) or above and visiting DOJO LEADERS to be invited to sit at the SHOMEN seat of the dojo (But please wait to be invited).

 All those who train at DO SHIN KEN YU KAI should feel safe and welcome.
 We must all treat each other respectfully.